lTheon/iTheon-New-Tasks-Addon/README.md

 - House of Horrors - an eviscerated sentry has been found at the seemingly safe Clear Sky outpost.
 You need to look into this case.

 Beard:
-- Mirage - an artifact hunter has barely made it out alive after being shot by someone who looked exactly like him.
+- Mirage - an artifact hunter has barely made it out alive after being shot by someone who looked exactly like himself.
 You need to investigate the place.

 Trapper:
 - Big Game - a pack of pseudogiants has taken refuge in a train tunnel in Jupiter.
 Trapper asks you to eliminate the threat.

+Olivius:
+- Shakedown - retrieve an artifact from a group of scientists that tresspassed on Bandit's territory

 **From random NPCs:**

 Freedom:
-- Gambling with life - kill a healthy bloodsucker using only a knife
+- Gambling with Life - kill a healthy bloodsucker using only a knife

 Bandits:
-- Vengence amplified - finish-off chimera using an axe (can be damaged by anyone and with any weapon before)
+- Vengence Amplified - finish-off chimera using an axe (can be damaged by anyone and with any weapon before)

 Contributors:<br>
 [JohnMcClane161](https://github.com/JohnMcClane161) - Russian translation and typos fix<br>
 El_Rosarino - Spanish translation

+v0.1.3
+- Add Stolen Specimen task (Sakharov)
+- Add Cold-blooded Betrayal task (Sidor)
+- Add Shakeup task (Olivius)
+- Fix typos and capitalization
+- Lay foundations for Outskirts tasks
+- Code cleanup (add mini-framework for artifact interception tasks, greatly reducing the size of code)
+- Potential fix for silent engine error in Baba Yaga, House of Horrors and Mirage

 v0.1.2
 - Add Enforce Embargo task (Kuznetsov)